ethereum/RIPs/RIP_RIGID.md

 #### Flags - Examples

 - **`is_subsidized` (bit 31)**
-  Some rollups or dApps absorb the entire fee on behalf of end users.
+  Some rollups or applications absorb the entire fee on behalf of end users.
   - *Immutable X* pays all L2 gas for NFT mints/trades.
   - Setting `is_subsidized = 1` means the user’s balance is never debited; the protocol covers the cost.